Auditable data fueling the circular economy

 The uprising debates about climate change and the necessity of sustainable growth shed again light on the circular economy approach as an alternative to the existing linear economy and should help reach the UN Sustainable Development Goals (SDG).
 We interpret circular economy as an approach for minimizing resource input, waste, emissions and energy use during product creation, product usage and recycling.

 In the following blog post we want to address 2 approaches where our technology provides auditable data to support the circular economy:

 - Motivating customers to a long-lasting and sustainable use of products

-- Optimising 2nd use by tracing product utilisation
+- Optimizing 2nd use by tracing product utilisation

 Usage-linked warranties as an incentive for a more sustainable product usage

 Companies are careful with their warranty promises as they want to avoid a high amount of claims and reduce moral hazard.
 Warranties play an important role within business relationships, as customers cannot observe product quality at the time of purchase so the warranty helps to underline the quality promise of the seller.
 But they can also be used to guide or influence customer’s product usage by rewarding or punishing specific behaviour.

 Therefore, linking product warranty to actual product usage, based on auditable data, can be used to increase sustainable utilization of products.
 However, by following this approach several aspects have to be kept in mind:

 - What characterizes a sustainable utilization of a product?

 - Can sustainable product use be derived from analyzing sensor data?